tidymodels/workflows/tests/testthat/_snaps/broom.md

       tidy(x, what = "recipe")
     Condition
       Error in `extract_mold()`:
       !
-The workflow does not have a mold.
-Have you called `fit()` yet?
+Can't extract a mold from an untrained workflow. i Do you need to call `fit()`?

 # can't glance at the model of an unfit workflow

-    The workflow does not have a model fit.
-Have you called `fit()` yet?
+    Can't extract a model fit from an untrained workflow. i Do you need to call `fit()`?

 # can't augment with the model of an unfit workflow

-    The workflow does not have a model fit.
-Have you called `fit()` yet?
+    Can't extract a model fit from an untrained workflow. i Do you need to call `fit()`?